JagGlo/playOmics/README.md

 - **Tailored Design**: Especially useful for studies with smaller sample sizes, such as research on rare diseases.

-- **Practicality**: Ensures readiness with adaptable models, with the capability to work around missing datasets by employing alternative models.
+- **Practicality**: Ensures readiness with adaptable models, capable of working around missing datasets by employing alternative models.

 In essence, **playOmics** stands out as a user-friendly, efficient tool that significantly elevates the potential of multi-omics data